 Posted on Nov 18, 2019 in Editorial.

 Brexit will change the relationship of the UK with the EU, as well as with the rest of the world.
 In many different ways, it will also affect UK and European citizens on a personal level according to individual circumstances.
 For the Goldsmiths, it led to changes as profound as identity.
-In the first of three blogs about the family, you can find out why they took their first steps on their journey of discovery.

 At LifeBook, we have authors from every walk of life and every background and, similarly, the stories related within the pages of their autobiographies are as varied.
 Each author has his or her own reason for writing their autobiography but often the decision to start one comes about as a result of some kind of change, be it on a personal level or less specifically, foreseen or unexpected.